 - Colorations Wheat and Gluten-Free Play Dough

-- Crayola Model Magic or Air-Dry Clay (not My First Crayola Super Soft Dough, which contains gluten)
+- Crayola Model Magic, My First Super-Soft Dough or Air-Dry Clay (not Crayola Dough, which contains wheat)

 - Soy-Yer Dough